jorisvandenbossche/course-python-data/notebooks/case2_observations.md

 **EXERCISE**

 - Select all duplicate data by filtering the `observations` data and assign the result to a new variable `duplicate_observations`.
-The `duplicated()` method provides an `keep` argument define which duplicates (if any) to mark.
+The `duplicated()` method provides a `keep` argument define which duplicates (if any) to mark.
 - Sort the `duplicate_observations` data on both the columns `eventDate` and `verbatimLocality` and show the first 9 records.

 <details><summary>Hints</summary>

 - Check the documentation of the `duplicated` method to find out which value the argument `keep` requires to select all duplicate data.
 - `sort_values()` can work with a single columns name as well as a list of names.

 </details>

 ```{code-cell} ipython3